 Play dough is one of those materials that most kids are always excited to explore with.
 Whether it’s store-bought or homemade, play dough provides a fun sensory experience for kids, and encourages imaginative play.

 Making play dough is simple, and something the kids can help with too.
-We still purchase the store-bought kind on occasion (Is it weird that I love the smell of it?), but making it at home is so easy, that we’ve made a habit of it.
+We still purchase the store-bought kind on occasion, but making it at home is so easy, that we’ve made a habit of it.

 Recently, while at a friend’s house, we were introduced to the easiest play dough recipe I’ve ever seen.
 I knew we had to try it out and share with all of you.